Virginia Tech® home

 The Edward Alexander Bouchet Graduate Honor Society (Bouchet Society) recognizes outstanding scholarly achievement and promote a diversity and excellence in doctoral education and the professoriate.
 The Bouchet Society seeks to develop a network of preeminent scholars who serve as examples of the five pillars, scholarship, leadership, character, service, and advocacy for students who have been traditionally underrepresented in the academy.

-Students and postdoctoral researchers will be notified about their nomination, and must fill out an application if they wish to be considered to join the Bouchet Graduate Honor Society.
+Each fall semester, The Graduate School announces the start of the application period.
+Doctoral candidates and postdoctoral scholars or associates must fill out an application if they wish to be considered to join the Bouchet Graduate Honor Society.

 Edward A. Bouchet Photo